TongShan4869/Figure-Handbook/README.md

 Find all the built-in colormaps [here](https://matplotlib.org/stable/tutorials/colors/colormaps.html ).
 You can also create your own colormaps using the function `matplotlib.color.
 LinearSegmentedColormap.from_list()`.
 More information is available [here](https://matplotlib.org/stable/gallery/color/custom_cmap.html#sphx-glr-gallery-color-custom-cmap-py).

+>[!NOTE]
+Note that colorbars have their own axes, so all the previous functions can be used on them (e.g. set ticks, title, label, etc.).

 ### Error and CI